nothing

 The tragedy of perfectionism

-Simplified symbolism: You dig a hole in a snowy field and use the snow to build a snowman.
-The snowman is happy to be finding himself in a snowy field without any flaws.
-However, he then sees the hole.
+Simplified symbolism: YYou dig a hole in a snowfield, and with the snow you build a snowman.
+The snowman is delighted to stand in a flawless snowfield.
+But then he sees the hole.
 To create a perfect world for himself, he begins to repair the hole.
-Since the snowman himself is the material he needs to repair the flaw in the snowy field, he starts destroying himself.
+Since the snowman himself is the material he needs to fix the flaw in the snowfield, he begins to destroy himself.

 The drive for perfection brought suffering into his world!